xugang2016/human-mobility-resilience/README.md

-This repository contains R scripts for analyzing the human mobility resilience across different countries and regions.
-The analysis utilizes multiple datasets, including COVID-19 Community Mobility Report,COVID-19 case data, and population statistics.
+This repository contains R scripts for the human mobility resilience across different countries and regions.

+The analysis utilizes multiple datasets, including COVID-19 Community Mobility Report, COVID-19 case data, and population statistics.

 This project is licensed under the MIT License.